datallboy/elastic-kibana-docker-nginx-letsencrypt/README.md

 3. rename .env.example to .env

-3. Execute the init-letsencrypt.sh script to generate LetsEncrypt certificates for nginx.
+4. Execute the init-letsencrypt.sh script to generate LetsEncrypt certificates for nginx.
     ```
     chmod +x init-letencrypt.sh
     sudo ./init-letsencrypt.sh
     ```
+5. (Optional) In case there is an error starting the stack:
+    a.
+Run :
+    ```
+    sysctl -w vm.max_map_count=262144
+    ```
+    b.
+To make the changes permanent insert the new entry into the /etc/sysctl.conf file with the required parameter:
+    ```
+    vm.max_map_count = 262144

+    ```
+    c.
+To take effect restart docker :
+    ```
+    sudo systemctl restart docker
+    ```

-4. Run the *elasticsearch-generate-passwords* tool on es01 to generate passwords for all built-in users and kibana_system.
+6. Run the *elasticsearch-generate-passwords* tool on es01 to generate passwords for all built-in users and kibana_system.
 Make note of these passwords.
     ```
     docker exec es01 /bin/bash -c "bin/elasticsearch-setup-passwords auto --batch --url https://es01:9200"
     ```
-5. Edit .env file : Replace **ELASTIC_PASSWORD** with the randomly generated password for *kibana_system*.
+7. Edit .env file : Replace **ELASTIC_PASSWORD** with the randomly generated password for *kibana_system*.
 You'll also want to replace **KIBANA_ENCRYPTION_KEY** with a randomly generated (use your own), 32 character alphanumeric value.
 This is used for encrypting API keys for Elastic Agent fleets.

-6. Restart your stack, and you should have a fully working elastic stack with HTTPS enabled!
+8. Restart your stack, and you should have a fully working elastic stack with HTTPS enabled!
     ```
     docker-compose stop
     docker-compose up -d
     ```
-7. To login to Kibana the username is elastic and your password is the value of elastic (the one generated in step 5)
+9. To login to Kibana the username is elastic and your password is the value of elastic (the one generated in step 6)